MicrosoftDocs/power-automate-docs/articles/gateway-manage.md

 * A license that supports gateways.
 For more information, see the “Connectivity” section of the [pricing page](https://flow.microsoft.com/pricing/).

 > [!NOTE]
-> You can create a gateway and an on-premises connection only in your [default environment](environments-overview-maker.md).
+> You can create a gateway and an on-premises connection for [any environment](environments-overview-maker.md).

 ## Install a gateway